-Asset Holdings Kerl Kerb and Guttering: 729.4 km Desired Level of Service Statement Wat syst Water is conveyed from the pavement to the nearest drainage system such as pipes or open drains.
-Available Data Ass data Ass Valu Asset data stored in end of year financial Fair Value asset database.
+erb and G ut tering Asset Holdings Ke Kerb and Guttering: 729.4 km Desired Level of Service Statement Water is conveyed from the pavement to the nearest drainage system such as pipes or open drains.
+Available Data da As Asset data stored in end of year financial Fair Value asset database.
 Asset Data: location, length, type, condition rating, and Fair Value calculations.
-Last Condition Survey A po ann 100 A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-In 2020, 100% of kerb and guttering was inspected General Assessment Cor ndition Rating % Assets (based on m) \$CRC of Condition 1 Near Perfect 15 \$9,417,053 2 Good 66 \$42,329,224 3 Satisfactory 16 \$10,304,964 4 Very Poor 2 \$1,254,727 5 Unserviceable 1 \$338,402 Total 100 \$63,644,370 Main Findings • Most acquisitions are through subdivision release or as part of Council's roads assets capital works program.
+Last Condition Survey an e asset inspectio ondition monitoring n program.
+In 2020, cted.
+General Assessment Co ondition Rating % Assets (based on m) \$CRC of Condition 1 Near Perfect 15 \$9,417,053 2 Good 66 \$42,329,224 3 Satisfactory 16 \$10,304,964 4 Very Poor 2 \$1,254,727 5 Unserviceable 1 \$338,402 Total 100 \$63,644,370 Main Findings • of Council's roads assets capital works program.
 This asset is repaired when damaged.
 Unrepaired kerb and guttering results in deterioration of the adjacent road pavement.
 A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-These inspections assist with asset lifecycle monitoring and future renewal programming. % Assets based on length in metres of asset in each condition state. \$CRC actual replacement value of asset in that condition state.
+These inspections assist with asset lifecycle monitoring and future renewal programming. % Assets based on length in metres of asset in each condition state.
 Future Actions Continue to maintain the asset in a functioning manner based on prioritisation across all assets.
 Continue to undertake annual condition inspections of 20% of kerb and guttering assets.